okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 #### Step Four: Send a Test Request

-To obtain a token with the right groups claim, send a request for an ID token that includes the `groups` scope:
+To obtain a token with the configured groups claim, send a request for an ID token that includes one of the scopes that the claim is associated with: `https://{yourOktaDomain}.com/oauth2/:authorizationServerId/v1/authorize`.

-*  `https://{yourOktaDomain}.com/oauth2/:authorizationServerId/v1/authorize` for a Custom Authorization Server
-* `https://{yourOktaDomain}.com/oauth2/v1/authorize`  for the Okta Authorization Server

 Request Example for Custom Authorization Server: